FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 The AMR database consists of several nested static HTML pages.
 The information is well structured, results are mainly quantitative numeric data, and for all compounds a complete set of data is available.
 Thus, it should be easily linkable to other public sources (e.g. [PubChem](https://pubchem.ncbi.nlm.nih.gov/)) and a machine-readable data set should be easily created.

 To get a good understanding of the AMR dataset, the AMR metadata shall be extracted.
-The AMR metadata includes four types of metadata: structural metadata, administrative metadata, and descriptive metadata.
+The AMR metadata includes three types of metadata: structural metadata, administrative metadata, and descriptive metadata.
 The structural metadata describes the structure of the dataset, for examples, column names and/or IDs.
 Administrative metadata contains the author, organization, and other provenance information.
 The descriptive metadata includes the procedure, usually protocols, in generating the experimental results.
 The descriptive metadata is always stored in a free-text format without data structure.

-{numref}`nd4bb-figure1` is an example of the simplified schematic workflow of FAIRification, which includes the extraction, transform, annotation, licensing and identifier assigning process.
-Due to the limit of time, we ere, we focus on the extraction and annotation of structural metadata, the administrative metadata, descriptive metadata will be added in the future.
+{numref}`nd4bb-figure1` is an example of the simplified schematic workflow of FAIRification, which includes the extraction, the transformation, the annotation, the licensing and the identifier assigning process.
+Due to time constraint, we focussed on the extraction and annotation of structural metadata.
+The administrative and the descriptive metadata will be added in the future.

 ```{figure} nd4bb.md-figure1.png